govindgnair23/academic-kickstart/content/post/2021-01-03-svd-is-almost-all-you-need.en.markdown

 ```

-The results of the algorithm are as expected.
+The results of the algorithm are consistent with expectations.

 ```r